Xu Xianming

 Xu Xianming (徐显明 (Xú Xiǎnmíng); born April 12, 1957) is a Chinese lawyer who is considered China's leading authority on human rights law.

-He served as president of Shandong University from November 2008 to October 2013.
-Since 2013, Xu has served as the deputy chief of the General Office serving the Central Commission for Comprehensive Social Management (Vice-Minister rank).
+Life and career

 Xu Xianming was born in Laixi, a county-level city in the eastern part of Shandong that is administered by the city of Qingdao.
 After graduating from high school in 1974, he started to work in his hometown as a production team leader and middle school teacher in 1975.
 He entered Jilin University in 1978 and obtained first a bachelors (1982) and then a master's degree (1985) in law.
 He continued his studies at Wuhan University, where he was also awarded a doctoral degree in 1999.

 From 1985 to 2001, he simultaneously held the positions of Law School Dean and Head of the Graduate School at Shandong University.
 In September 2001, he became president of the China University of Political Science and Law, one of the most renowned law schools in China.
 He held this office until November 2008, when he returned to Shandong University as president.

+He served as president of Shandong University from November 2008 to October 2013.
+Since 2013, Xu has served as the deputy chief of the General Office serving the Central Commission for Comprehensive Social Management (Vice-Minister rank).